lineality/Online_Voting_Using_One_Time_Pads/README.md

 - scale
 - speed

+## Municipal and Academic
+- software requirements and skill-ability goals

 ## architectural problem spaces
 - different types of problem-spaces with decentered coordinated decisions vs. centrally handled
 - how many parties are coordinating